Pierogi z Mięsem

 Can you cook these Meat Pierogi another way?

-Pierogi can be steamed instead of boiling.
+Pierogi can be steamed instead of boiled.
 10 minutes should be enough.
 There’s no raw meat inside, so there’s no risk they’ll end up undercooked.

 For more crispy pierogi, you can add one extra step after boiling.
 Just fry, bake or grill them for a bit.
 For more suggestions, refer back to the post on how to cook pierogi.